deltachat/deltachat-node/README.md

 6. Wait until Travis and AppVeyor have finished and uploaded prebuilt binaries to GitHub
 7. `npm run download-prebuilds` to download prebuilt binaries from GitHub.
   - In case this fails, you can also manually download the prebuilts from github and extract them.
 It's only important that it extracts to the target folder.
+8. `npx tsc` to build the typescript.
-8. `npm publish` publishes it to npm.
+9. `npm publish` publishes it to npm.
 You probably need write rights to npm.

 ## License